Forced Labor Enforcement Actions

 • Have all necessary “evidence” in place prior to import – the 30-day detention period is too short to put together all that is needed to gain an exception under UFLPA or prove the absence of forced labor

-Expeditors Engagementcase
+Expeditors Engagement

 We provide information through Newflash, Global Customs Market Updates, and webinars.